letoram/tui-bindings/lua/doc/lua-tui.md

     local in, _, _, pid = wnd:popen("find /tmp", "r")
     in, _, _, pid = wnd:popen("rev", in, "r")

+This form of popen will perform shell expansion.
+If, instead, you want manual control over the arguments - substitute a table for the first argument:

+    local in, _, _, pid = wnd:popen({"find", "/tmp"}, "r")

 This would create two jobs, where the output of the first will be set to the input of the second.
 The [in] nbio argument to popen will be marked closed and will only be usable by the new job.

+In order to deal with terminal applications that require a working pty as input and output device, the special "pty" popen mode can be used.
+This behaves just like the normal popen, with the side effect that the 'screen' size need to be set separately.
+This can be done by using nbio on the 'in' or 'out' stream:

+    in:resize(80, 25)

+There is also limited process control to the pid (if still available):

+    wnd:pkill(pid, signal str or num)

+With either the raw os specific signal number, or an abstracted one from the set "close", "kill", "hangup", "user1", "user2", "suspend", "resume".

+With 'pty' mode in particular, you likely want to set a new fresh environment with at least the members inherited from the old: "USER', "SHELL", "HOME', "TERM".

 ## Environment and current directory